nodejs/admin/Moderation-Policy.md

 ## Terms

-* *Collaborator* refers to any individual with configured triage permissions to any Node.js GitHub organization repository.
-See [GitHub's access permissions documentation][] for more information.
+* *Collaborator* refers to any individual with configured triage role or higher in any Node.js GitHub organization repository.
+See [GitHub's Repository roles documentation][] for more information.
 * *TSC* refers to the [Node.js Technical Steering Committee][].
 * *Post* refers to the content and titles of any issue, pull request, comment, discussion, or wiki page.